Vimtoooo/Machine-Learning-Model-to-predict-MPG-Values/README.md

 - **Accuracy**;
 - **Area Under the ROC Curve (AUCROC)**.

+Once again, within the `df_models` DataFrame, in the **Training R2**, the `linear regression` collected a larger result than the `random forest`, with a difference of ~0.005855.
+Even though, in the **test R2**, the `random forest` has generated a higher result than its rival, difference of ~0.049144.
+Overall, both models have preformed and brought concise results to the table, indicating that these statistical techniques can be used for this particular task, but it is worth mentioning that the `linear regression` can out perform other models if the **true relationship between variables is linear**, but if it were the opposite, the `random forest` would easily out perform the `linear regression` (such as complex or non-linear relationship).

 ##### Comparing the Test and Training set Results:

 Verifying both the test and training set results can also be considered, a way to determine how well a model has performed.
 By analyzing the scores of these sets can help indicate and diagnose the **performance issues**, if it's overfitting or underfitting, ensuring that the model is likely to perform reliably on new, unseen data in the real world.